-Tax Increment District Debt Service Fund - Accounts for the accumulation of property tax receipts received on the tax increment districts and the payment of general long-term debt principal and interest as related to the tax increment districts.
-This fund is a major fund.
-Tax increment districts #1 and #3 were dissolved during the year ended December 31, 2022.
+Tax Increment Districts Debt Service Fund - Accounts for the accumulation of property tax receipts received on the tax increment districts and the payment of general long-term debt principal and interest as related to the tax increment districts.
+This is a major fund.